 QAD is a popular manufacturing ERP especially internationally throughout Asia.
 We have a lot of customers that rely on QAD for accurate financial data to run their businesses.
-Therefore keeping QAD and CloudDISPATCH is sync is often one of the first integrations our customers consider.
+Therefore keeping QAD and CloudDISPATCH in sync is often one of the first integrations our customers consider.

 Below is a list of general use cases for integration with ERP systems like QAD.
-This information contains the general workflow and best practices we have discovered working with our customers.
+This information contains the general workflow and best practices we have discovered while working with our customers.

 General ERP & EAM Use Cases: